 10. FEMALES CRAFT THEIR NESTS WITH NATURAL MATERIALS

-11. FEMALES ARE RESPONSIBLE FOR BLUE EGGS
+11. THEY LAY BLUE EGGS

 12. NOT EVERY NESTING PAIR WILL SUCCESSFULLY REPRODUCE